piwi3/my_drone_project/README.md

-# my_drone_project
+## Image detection use cases with the Tello drone

-Implemented several image recognition use cases for the Tello drone
+_This project is currently 'work in progress'.
+This readme file will be updated once the project is finalized._